Reeche/dissertation/README.md

 ---------------

 ### Installation
-Run `src/requirements.txt` to install the dependencies.
+Run `requirements.txt` to install the dependencies.

 ### Import data
 Assuming you are working with the Mouselab-MDP repository and with a postgres database: